Saturday, 11 November 2017

 Clearly, mature street trees need to be a part of any strategy to counteract climate change, or inner city air pollution, but the environmental importance of mature trees cannot be underestimated.
 They also support a wide range of animals and other plants, supplying food, shelter, shade, and nest sites.
 Street trees support the birds that come to your garden and the insects that pollinate your garden flowers.

 Living in an urban area with green spaces and street trees also has a long-lasting positive impact on people's mental well-being and physical health, by offering an environment for exercise and reducing levels of stress.
-Some the Green Gym is very well aware of.
+Something the Green Gym is very well aware of.

 However, you may be surprised to learn that trees in urban areas are also known to provide a wide range of other social and economic benefits.
 The incorporation of trees into urban development plans improves the aesthetics and environmental quality of urban areas which can lead to increased inward investment and the provision of jobs.
 Research has shown that nearby trees can increase the property value of your home by 15% or more.
 So, removing street trees will actually reduce the value of your property.
 Other research has shown that crime is reduced in neighbourhoods with street trees, and that traffic travels more slowly on the roads, and reduces incidents and the severity of accidents.